 If you are into herbs, thyme is one of the most drought tolerant and also has sweet-smelling, purple flowers, so you get great value from it.

 The moss rose or Portulaca is another flowering species that is an excellent choice for drought affected areas.
 It is a succulent with brightly coloured flowers in pinks and oranges.
 Hippeastrums and agapanthus are very hardy plants that will withstand a great deal of dry weather and still flower.
 Of course they flower even better with a little bit of water, but some ‘hippies’ have grown and flowered on concrete, with their roots finding moisture underneath a pot-plant next to them.
 How hardy is that?
+Lastly, remember a good landscape design can increase the value of your home.

 There are many ideas for drought tolerant gardens.